 - in a dry and cool location

-The optimal storage temperature for PLA, Tough PLA, CPE, CPE+, PC, Nylon, PP, TPU 95A, and Breakaway is between -20 °C to +30 °C. Store ABS between 15 °C and 25 °C and PVA between 10 °C and 30 °C. Furthermore a relative humidity of below 50% is recommended for PVA, Nylon and TPU 95A.
+The optimal storage temperature for PLA, Tough PLA, PETG, CPE, CPE+, PC, Nylon, PP, TPU 95A, and Breakaway is between -20 °C to +30 °C. Store ABS between 15 °C and 25 °C and PVA between 10 °C and 30 °C. Furthermore, a relative humidity of below 50% is recommended for PVA, Nylon, and TPU 95A.
 If these materials are exposed to a higher humidity the quality of the material can be affected.

 Store filament in a re-sealable bag with the silica gel desiccant provided.
-Store PVA immediately after use to minimise moisture uptake.
+Store PVA immediately after use to minimize moisture uptake.

 Identifying poorly stored filament